The information that we collect about you falls into these general categories:

 • Social networking information.
 If you log-in to The Daily Beast through a social networking account (e.g., Facebook or Twitter), we may collect information about you from that social networking account, including your name, email address, birthday, profile photograph, and other information associated with your social networking account.

 • Information from other sources.
 We may combine the information that we collect with information that we obtain from other sources, such as our owners, including IAC, our past and present affiliates, including other IAC companies, and our business partners, licensees, contractors, and service providers.
 For example, we may ask a service provider to supply us with demographic information or updated contact information for you.
+For more information about the third parties from which we collect your personal data, please contact us at the contact information below.

 We use the information that we collect about you for these purposes: